 The Garmin Forerunner 245 Music costs $349, and is available with a black, white, or aqua band and case.
 For those who don't want the music feature, the Garmin Forerunner 245 is $299, and comes in black or berry red.
 Have a look at our Garmin coupon codes before you order to see if we can get you a discount.

 Garmin Forerunner 245 Music review: Design

-The Forerunner 245 has a softer, more refined design than the 235.
+The Forerunner 245 has a softer, more refined design than its predecessor, the Forerunner 235.
 Notably, the edges are rounder, giving it a less boxy shape.

 However, the 245 retains the five-button design common to many of Garmin's running watches, with a small tweak here and there.
 The Start/Stop button in the upper right now has a red ring around it, as well as a red hash mark on the watch bezel, making it stand out just a bit more.

 Despite having a smaller 42mm case (compared with 44mm for the 235), the Forerunner 245 has nearly the same size screen — 30.4mm — as its predecessor.
 It has a higher 240 x 240 pixel resolution, and more important, it doesn't have the flat-tire look (the top and bottom of the 235's display was cut off).
 The display just looks brighter and more colorful.

 While both watches have transflective displays — which reflect sunlight to make them more viewable outdoors — the 245's backlight is much brighter, too.
 I had no problem seeing what was on the display, day or night.

 Since the Forerunner 235 came out in 2015, Garmin's devices have become a lot more sophisticated — almost like any of the best smartwatches — so it was only natural that the company integrated features found in the Fenix 5 into its flagship running watch.